Index

 Email farmersmarket@boyecity.gov

-Please be present at the meeting to discuss the upcoming market season, seasonal space assignments, vendor expectations, market manager responsibilities & goals.
-Lunch will be provided.
+Please be present at the meeting to discuss the upcoming market season, seasonal space assignments, vendor expectations, Market Manager responsibilities & goals.

 Market Manager: farmersmarket@boynecity.com / 231-582-9009